orbis-education/Test_Weather/README.md

 ## **Guidelines**

 This application should display the current weather for a zip code, which is entered by the user.
 It should list the predicted weather for three, six, and nine hours out, and also show an extended five-day forecast.
+Please build this application entirely in React/Redux.

 ## **Tasks**